Tommaso-Maccaferri/Tommaso-Maccaferri/README.md

 ## Most recent Projects (Master's Degree)

+### [Reassessing the ARRA Employment Multiplier: A Continuous Treatment Approach]
+*R Based Project*
+An exercise involved in the application of modern econometric estimation techniques to asses the American Recovery and Reivestment Act effects on employment.
+- **Objective:** Evaluation of previous papers interested in ARRA employment effects and comparison of their results with ones obtained through modern differences-in-differences technqiues.
+- **Tools:** R (Tidyverse, Econometric models).
+- **Outcome:** Added dynamic evolution and cohort-heterogenous effects of the ARRA job-multiplier.
+Validated some of previously obtained results.

+### [A Study in Banking Competition: Illinois banking market between 1984 and 2020]
+*R Based Project*
+An analysis carried by implementating various competition models to the Illinois Banking sector to evaluate its level of competition between 1984 and 2020.
+- **Objective:** Investigation of the evolution of the sector's concentration over time in four different time periods and accross geographical areas.
+- **Tools:** R (Tidyverse, Modelling, Econometric models).
+- **Outcome:** Found wide-spread collusive behavior over time and spatial monopolistic competition in the banking sector.
+Relevant differences in rent extraction found according to the strictness of legislation and between rural and urban areas.

 ### [Revaluation of "The China Syndrome" (Autor et al.)](https://github.com/Tommaso-Maccaferri/Autor-China-syndrome-replication)
 *R Based Project*
 A replication and critical revaluation of the seminal paper on the impact of Chinese import competition on US labor markets.